AnoukSmet/Dog-Health-Tracker/README.md

 To load the view_dashboard, you need a user_id AND a dog_id in order to display the dashboard of a certain dog.
 This was not working as the dog_id will not be generated in case the add dog was cancelled.

-When the user would add a dog, coming from the blank_dashboard there was no issue as the blank_dashboard doesn't require a dog_id.
+When the user would add a dog, coming from the blank dashboard there was no issue as the blank dashboard doesn't require a dog_id.
-Here I could just implement my redirect to the blank_dashboard function.
+Here I could just implement my redirect to the blank dashboard function.

 * **Fix**
-My first idea was to use the javascript window.history.back() which resolved the issue.
+After some research on how to approach this, I have decided to use the javascript window.history.back() which resolved the issue.
-But after some additional research, I noticed that this might have not been the best way to approach this.

-Instead I have decided that when the add dog page is loaded (request.method == "GET"), to "find" a dog in the dogs collection from the user and store that id.
-In case the user would want to cancel, that dog would be displayed on the dashboard.

-Ideally the dog that was displayed before would appear on the screen but due to lack of knowledge, I haven't figured out how to implement that.
+This might not be the best solution for this problem but it resolves the bug and takes the user back to the dashboard of dog who was displayed on the screen before.

 * **Verdict**
-I'm not 100% satisfied with the fix as the dog profile that will be loaded is not the one who the user had open before.
-This will be resolved in future releases.
-Nonetheless the cancel button is currently working.
+Cancel add dog button is now working as planned.

 ### **Dashboard of first dog of user always displaying after adding/editing logs for other profile**